Category Archives: Training

 The Most Common Cause of Hand Pain

 If you’re encountering dull, achy finger joints in the morning or during training, chances are good that you are experiencing good old-fashioned arthritis**, which is quite common early in aerial work (glamorous, no?).
-Simply put, arthritis is just inflammation of the joints (read more here).
+Simply put, the arthritis were talking about is just light inflammation of the joints (read more here).
 When we begin our training, we’re asking hands, that haven’t been asked to do much more than hold a pen or wield a tennis racket, to suddenly manipulate our body weight and, you know, keep us from falling on our heads.
 No biggie.
 Any time you ask your body to do something hard, or even very different, you may experience some inflammation.
 Don’t panic!
 You’ve got options.

 ** If your hand pain is severe, or located in one spot, see a doc!
 Speaking of doctors, I’m not one.
 This post is not intended as a substitute for medical advice or care!